 If the original Will can still not be found and is not traced back to the testator, the executors can attempt to prove a copy of the Will in place of the lost original under Rule 54 of the Non-Contentious Probate Rules 1987.
 This would involve applying to the probate registrar for permission to prove the copy Will by providing a written statement of the steps taken by the executors to locate the Will, details of anyone who would benefit from the estate if the copy Will is not proved and why there is a belief that the Will has not been destroyed with the intention to revoke it.
 This is to overcome the presumption that a Will has been revoked if it is missing at death and last known to be in the testator’s possession.

-The statement would also need to include who would be left worse off if the copy Will was proved.
-In some instances, the probate registrar may also ask for a separate affidavit of due execution from the witnesses confirming that the original Will had been validly signed.
+The statement must also include who would be left worse off if the copy Will was proved.
+In some instances, the probate registrar may also request a separate affidavit of due execution from the witnesses, confirming that the original will was validly signed.

-To prevent your personal representatives/executors from facing such a situation, it is important to inform them where your Will is kept, record details of where your Will is so that it can easily be located, or better still, have your Will stored professionally instead.
+To prevent your representatives or executors from facing such a situation, it is essential to inform them where your Will is kept and record the details so that it can be easily located.
+Alternatively, consider having your Will stored professionally.
 There is a storage fee; however, it ensures your documents are kept safe.

 The Fern Wills & LPAs Solution